i01er/FYPBlockchain/README.md

 ### Registration
 When users finish the registration, they will receive a private key.
 The application could use the key to verify which one is the vaild user.

-All the checking will be done during the registration stage, for providing an anonymous system.
+Identities will not be checked after the registration stage, in order to provide an anonymous system.

 ### Posting/Commenting
 Users need to use their private key and a public key for posting/commenting/voting any information.
 This action can verify the users' identity and still provide an anonymous commenting system.

 ![](https://github.com/i01er/FYPBlockchain/blob/master/Images/Voting.png)
-When the voting started, the application will make a remark.
-After finish the voting, it will make another remark to keep all the vaild votes between two remarks.
-All the votes before or after the remark are invaild.
+When the voting starts, the application will make a remark.
+After the voting is finished, it will make another remark to keep all the vaild votes between two remarks.
+Any votes before or after the remarks are invaild.

 The comment/post/vote would be post to the Blockchain system(e.g. Bitcoin, Ether).

 For example, the comment has to be hashed and contained into the OP_Return/geth function.
 It could be successfully saved to the system (forever).

 ### View/Check Comments
 The application would go through the whole blockchain and verify the information.
+O

 ### Edit
 Users or 3rd party could not edit any information after it posted to the blockchain.